csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

   * How do you prioritize tasks?
   * How do tasks get assigned to team members?
   * How do you determine the status of work from inception to completion?

+#### Q8 response

+* Artifacts include: Meeting Minutes, WhenToMeet, Task Document

+    * Meeting minutes: All discussions during the recurring weekly meetings and ad hoc meetings are recorded on our meeting minutes google document.
+(Link included in Q7 response)

+    * WhenToMeet: A website that allows multiple people to record their general availability.
+All members have already indicated their general weekly availability on the group project WhenToMeet link.
+This allows for easy scheduling for ad hoc meetings.

+    * Task document: A shared google doc, to keep up with who does what.
+Every team member's name is present on the "Task Document" and their to-dos/tasks are listed under their name.
+Tasks that should be prioritized are marked with an asterisk.
+Tasks of utmost importance and priority will be marked with multiple asterisks.

+* Further explanation on how forementioned artifacts are used:

+    * Tasks are assigned to team members based on a team member's agenda (what they want to do) and experience.
+Discussions on who does what occurs during the work allocation/reallocation period in weekly meetings as well as ad hoc meetings.
+All discussions are recorded in the meeting minutes.
+Tasks are recorded on the  Task Document as they are assigned.

+    * Tasks are prioritized based on tasks prioritization discussions that take place during weekly meetings.
+Discussions are recorded in the meeting minutes.
+Prioritized tasks are marked with asterisk(s) in the Task Document.

+    * The big picture ideas on the project are discussed during team meetings.
+Discussions of how to break down the big picture ideas into individual steps to get work done from inception to completion also occurs during team meetings.
+All such discussions are recorded on meeting minutes.
+Note that the tasks recorded on the  Task Document are the broken down individual steps.
+This way of discussion recording project tasks allows us to determine the status of work from inception to completion.

 ### Q9: What are the rules regarding how your team works?